elblasco/LPSMT/docs/requirement.md

 - When clicking on the preview text open the keyboard
 - Above the keyboard there should be a button list insert markdown syntax
 - The keyboard must be the system one
-- There must be a button to open a file drawer
+- There must be a button to open a file explorer

 -------------------------------------------------------------------------------